AckerlyXu/heima/articles/hdinsight/hdinsight-use-pig.md

 | [Remote Desktop](hdinsight-hadoop-use-pig-remote-desktop.md) (HDInsight 3.2 and 3.3) |✔ |✔ |Windows |Windows |

 > [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight 3.2 and 3.3 deprecation](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-retirement-date).

 ## <a id="why"></a>Why use Pig